NehaAr/Text-Miner/README.md

 A JSON(Javascript Object Notation) is a standard file format or data interchange format that is extremely light weight and easy to trasmit as objects

-The platform used is Python and Google Colab.
+The platform used is Python.